 Prepare a Cluster

 To prepare a Linode environment for a Hydrolix deployment, use the Linode Cloud console.
-You'll need to create a new object storage bucket with an access key and a Kubernetes cluster.
+You'll need to create a new object storage bucket with an access key, a Kubernetes cluster, and a PostgreSQL instance.

 1. Begin by logging in to the Linode Cloud console.
 Click the Create button.
 From the resulting list, select the "Bucket" option: